ncatlab/nlab-content/pages/17497.md

 #### $\mathbb{S}$-Modules
  {#SModules}

-We now give a unified discussion of the categories of
+We give a unified discussion of the categories of

 1. [[sequential spectra]]